popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 });
 ```

-`localhost:3000` should now render the familiar "Welcome!" message.
+`localhost:3000` should now render the familiar "Hello!" message.

-4. Set the view engine
+### 4. Set the view engine
 Express' `app.set` method provides a way for developers to configure application-wide settings.
 A standard setting is "view engine" which is used to configure the default file extension for views.
 Adding the view engine setting allows for developers to omit the file extension from calls to `app.render`.

-Add the setting to `index.js` and remove the `.liquid` extension in the root route.
+Add the "view engine" setting to `index.js` and remove the `.liquid` extension in the root route.

 ```javascript
 app.set('view engine', 'liquid');